-- Inter are unbeaten in their last 14 Serie A matches at San Siro.
+- Inter is unbeaten in its last 14 Serie A matches at San Siro.

 - The Nerazzurri have won two games in a row in all competitions since Claudio Ranieri replaced Gian Piero Gasperini as coach.

-- Napoli have failed to score in two of their first four Serie A encounters this season.
+- Napoli has failed to score in two of its first four Serie A encounters this season.

 - The Coppa Italia holders beat Walter Mazzarri's men 3-1 at San Siro before playing out a 1-1 draw at the San Paolo during the 2010-11 campaign.